runlightyear/lightyear-examples/github-linear/on-github-push-update-linear-state/README.md

-# GitHub Push Updates Linear
+# On GitHub Push Update Linear State

 This example listens for GitHub pushes and will update the state of all of the Linear issues referenced in the commit messages.